 Andy believes there are many reasons why Wisconsin should legalize marijuana and would support it enthusiastically if it passed a statewide referendum.
-There is ample evidence showing: 1) marijuana effectively addresses a variety of medical conditions; 2) opioid use is substantially reduced in states like Colorado where marijuana has been legalized and; 3) criminalizing marijuana for recreational use poses an enormous personal and societal cost, and does so disproportionately to communities of color.
+There is ample evidence showing: 1) marijuana effectively addresses a variety of medical conditions; 2) opioid use is substantially reduced in states like Colorado where marijuana has been legalized and; 3) criminalizing marijuana for recreational use poses an enormous personal and societal cost and does so disproportionately to communities of color.

 - Put legalizing marijuana to a statewide referendum and enthusiastically support the full legalization of marijuana if passed by Wisconsin voters;

 - Comprehensively review all cases involving persons with current or past convictions for marijuana-related, non-violent crimes and, when appropriate, advocate for early release and expungement of their criminal records.
 The cases reviewed would consider the circumstances surrounding the original and/or repeated convictions and subsequent incarceration and also any crimes committed while incarcerated.